rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 * Improve the AddComment component with the optimistic UI feature (perhaps read again the {{% a_blank "Apollo documentation about the optimistic UI with a list of items" "https://www.apollographql.com/docs/react/features/optimistic-ui.html" %}}).
 A comment should show up in the list of comments, even if the request is pending.

  I hope this section, building your own feature in the application with all the learned tools and techniques, matched your skills and challenged you to implement React applications with Apollo and GraphQL.
 I would recommend working to improve and extend the existing application.
 If you haven't implemented a GraphQL server yet, find other third-party APIs that offer a GraphQL API and build your own React with Apollo application by consuming it.
-Keep youtself challenged to grow your skills as a developer.
+Keep yourself challenged to grow your skills as a developer.

 {{% chapter_header "Appendix: CSS Files and Styles" "appendix-styling" %}}